brianwarner/CloudX-demo-repo/README.md

 # CAPE Demonstration

-This is a demonstration for the ECC team.
+This is a demonstration for the CAPE team.